ChukwukaJ/Playing_with_API_summative/README.md

 The widget is placed in a prominent position on the page (top center) and can be easily accessed by users.

 This integration aligns with our goal of creating a welcoming and inclusive environment for all visitors, regardless of language barriers.

+You can visit our page by clicking the link: https://chukwukaj.github.io/Playing_with_API_summative/